kchinzei/kch-rgbw-lib/docs/RGBWLED.md

 It is possible to have LEDs with a same color.
 LEDs are stored as an array.

+For more than 5 LEDs we need to solve it using linear programming (LP).
+Since LP is a heavy computation, operations that involve LP are asynchronous.

 ### Luminance and brightness

 Relation of `brightness` and `maxLuminance` and the current luminance is